ObolNetwork/obol-docs/versioned_docs/version-v0.11.0/int/Overview.md

 Version 2 of charon will layer in an incentivisation scheme to ensure any operator not online and taking part in validation is not earning any rewards.
 Further incentivisation alignment can be achieved with operator bonding requirements that can be slashed for unacceptable performance.

-To add an un-gameable incentivisation layer to threshold validation requires complex interactive cryptography schemes, secure off-chain dispute resolution, and EVM support for proofs of the consensus layer state, as a result, this will be a longer and more complex undertaking than V1, hence the deliniation between the two.
+To add an un-gameable incentivisation layer to threshold validation requires complex interactive cryptography schemes, secure off-chain dispute resolution, and EVM support for proofs of the consensus layer state, as a result, this will be a longer and more complex undertaking than V1, hence the delineation between the two.